-MO648 Laboratory: Using Montessori Materials
+MO648 Laboratory: Using Montessori Materials (2.00 cr.)

 Provides the opportunity for the individual student to practice with the developmental and didactic materials.
 Students develop skill in handling the materials and in giving presentations and work through individual difficulties in technique and understanding.